apache/kylin/website/docs/deployment/on-premises/rdbms_metastore/postgresql/install_postgresql.md

 The following example is that Linux user `abc` installs and configures PostgreSQL.

-1. Create a new directory `/home/abc/postgresql`, then unzip the PostgreSQL installation package.(#TODO)
+1. Create a new directory `/home/abc/postgresql`, then unzip the PostgreSQL installation package.

    ```sh
    rpm2cpio postgresql10-libs-10.7-1PGDG.rhel6.x86_64.rpm | cpio -idmv